anbarbie/ft_containers/README.md

 # ft_containers
-Ft_containers - The docs that helped me
+Ft_containers - Doc that helped me

+Containers template --> Norme ISO 1998 c++

 What is an allocator? https://medium.com/@vgasparyan1995/what-is-an-allocator-c8df15a93ed